 And while we’re at it…

 TIP: Always have your driving license on you or carry a photocopy of your passport.
-Spanish law requires you to carry photo ID at all times.
-Being on the receiving end of a policeman’s disapprovingly wagging finger (or a fine if you’re unlucky) is definitely best avoided.
+Spanish law requires you to carry a photo ID at all times.
+Being on the receiving end of a policeman’s disapprovingly wagging finger (or a fine if you’re unlucky) is best avoided.